NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         SITE - ABC | SW - ABC-SW2 | IP - 10.10.10.2:
           ansible_host: '10.10.10.2'

 If you only have 10-20 switches, yes you can easily create this inventory in YAML format.
 But what about if you have 250+ switches? or 1000+? this is not practical.
 There is an easy way to populate your inventory YAML file using another simple ansible script.
-Try out this blog post.
-It simply explain how you can convert your infrastructure inventory into YAML.
+Read this blog post.
+It simply explains how you can convert your infrastructure CSV inventory into YAML.

-Then…
+Folder Structure…

-Now inventory has been populated for all sites with around 250+ switches.
-Let’s start understanding the part of Ansible playbook for real upgrade.
-Before that here is my folder structure, this is my upgrade folder.
+Now inventory has been populated for all sites with 250+ switches.
+Let’s understand the folder structure, this is my upgrade folder.

-There is a sub-folder called “vars”.
-It has set of YAML files renamed by each switch model.
+There is a sub-folder called vars.
+It has a set of YAML files renamed by each switch model.
 In our case, there are around 15+ different models and there is a different YAML file in vars folder for each model.
 Content of each YAML file will be explained in next steps.

 Next… upgrade script…

-Now, let’s start the upgrade script - again written in Ansible.
+Now, let’s start the upgrade script…

-1st Step - Create Backup Folder
+Create Backup Folder

 These tasks will be run on localhost.

-Task 01 - Get ansible date/time facts
+Get ansible date/time facts

 - hosts: localhost